-For the purpose of this chapter POC is defined as a medical document developed after an assessment by a qualified health professional acting within their scope of practice.
+A medical document developed after an assessment by a qualified health professional acting within their scope of practice.
 Serves as documentation of medical necessity for all services being provided to the student.
-Must include all elements outlined in MSM 2803.1D(5) of this chapter.
+Must include all elements outlined in MSM 2803.1B5 of this chapter.